mufeedvh/website/content/posts/llm-security.md

 All I want is to make aware of the security side of LLMs, not just in terms of software but also in the case of physical [embodied agents](https://en.wikipedia.org/wiki/Embodied_agent).

-And I can't wait for "jailbreak" exploits on LLM apps gaining code execution with the exploit being just plain english.
+And I can't wait for the "jailbreak" exploits on LLM apps gaining code execution with the exploit being just plain english.
 Fun times ahead eh?

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>